Knowledge Bases

 Creating responses based on your organization's knowledge

-💡 Combining both actions allows you to build workflows that continuously learn and improve by adding new information and then accessing it when needed.
+💡 Pro Tip: Combining both actions allows you to build workflows that continuously learn and improve by adding new information and then accessing it when needed.

-Knowledge Bases are shared resources that can be used across multiple workflows
+Knowledge Bases are shared resources across multiple workflows

 You can add multiple documents to a single Knowledge Base

-When searching, more specific queries typically yield better results
+More specific search queries typically yield better results

 Content added to Knowledge Bases enhances AI capabilities by providing specialized context

-💡 Think of Knowledge Bases as specialized libraries that your workflows can both contribute to and reference for better results.
+💡 Think of it this way: Knowledge Bases are like specialized libraries that your workflows can both contribute to and reference for better, more informed results.

 Last updated